Skip to content

 Career overview

-I have 18 years’ experience teaching, teacher training, and lecturing in education which include time spent at an international university in Thailand as a BA programme leader.
-I have also been involved in the development and training of new teachers and was responsible in leading initial teacher training for a large school centred initial teacher training organisation.
-During my time at NTU I have had the opportunity to lecture on a wide range of programmes which include: The MA in Education, The FdA in Education, the BA Education Policy and Practice, The SENCo Award, and the BA in Education.
+Ania has over 20 years’ experience teaching, teacher training, and lecturing in education and inclusion; this includes working in secondary schools as an English specialist, Head of Inclusive Education and SENCo.
+She has also been involved in the development and training of new teachers and was responsible in leading and developing initial teacher training in SEND and EAL for a large school centred initial teacher training organisation.
+During her time at NTU she has had the opportunity to lecture on a wide range of programmes which include: The MA in Education, The FdA in Education, the BA Education Policy and Practice, The SENCo Award, The BA SENDI and the BA Education Studies.
+Ania is the module leader for a number of inclusion based modules such as: SEND, Education for All, and Inclusive Theories and Practices.
+Ania leads the SEND special interest group.

 Research areas